TN 2 (09-16)

 DI 23040.001 DDS: Interpreters for Individuals with Limited English Proficiency (LEP) or Individuals Requiring Language Assistance

-Therefore, the disability determination service (DDS) will provide an interpreter free of charge, to any individual requesting language assistance, or when it is evident that such assistance is necessary to ensure that the individual is not disadvantaged.
-The DDS will not require individuals needing language assistance to provide their own interpreters.
+Disability determination services (DDS) will provide an interpreter (free of charge) to any individual requesting language assistance, or when it is evident that such assistance is necessary to ensure that the individual is not disadvantaged.

-Individuals have the option of using their own interpreter, such as a family member, friend, or third party, providing the interpreter meets SSA criteria for interpreters.
-Though, the DDS should first review the modular disability folder (MDF) for documentation (see DI 23040.001C.1.) of a qualified interpreter approved by the FO prior to obtaining information about the individual’s interpreter.
+Individuals have the option of using their own interpreter, such as a family member, friend, or third party, if the interpreter meets SSA criteria as a qualified interpreter.
+For more information regarding qualified interpreter, see DI 23040.001B.3.

-2. Qualified Interpreter
+3. Qualified Interpreter

 Demonstrates familiarity with basic terminology used in the disability determination process, including medical and social welfare terminology when necessary;

 Has no personal stake in the outcome of the case that would create a conflict of interest.
-An individual who is a potential or actual claimant or beneficiary on the same record as the individual needing language assistance can act as an interpreter, providing that there is no other conflict of interest.
+An individual who is a potential or actual claimant or beneficiary on the same record as the individual needing language assistance can act as a qualified interpreter, providing that there is no other conflict of interest.

-4. Authorized Translator
+5. Authorized Translator

 NOTE: This definition is not applicable to non-SSA translation services.

-5. Telephone Interpreter Service (TIS)
+6. Telephone Interpreter Service (TIS)

-C. Procedure – Identifying the Need for an Interpreter
+C. Procedure – Identifying the need for an interpreter

 Provide an interpreter whenever it is difficult to understand the individual, or when it is evident that language assistance is required to ensure that the individual is not disadvantaged, even if the individual does not request an interpreter.